Hi, I’m Hayley Carelse

 Skepticism is what taught me to be more informed before making decisions, after all we’ve all heard the saying ‘knowledge is power’.
 Yet no one can accomplish anything of value on their own, therefore a certain amount of trust must exist which cannot be achieved through cynicism.

-But let’s get back to my journey.
-Fast forward 15 years, I found myself in a place I never could have imagined and was ill prepared for.
-After a decade and a half of non-stop travelling in and out of time zones and too many sleepless nights, I found myself suffering of chronic fatigue to the point where I was unable to function or be productive.
-I was so paralyzed by exhaustion that I had no social life, since I had no time or energy to socialize with my friends, I would go months without communicating with my family, simply because I had no energy to do so, and my health was suffering tremendously.
+Fast forward 15 years, I found myself in a place I never could have imagined and was ill-prepared for.
+After a decade and a half of non-stop traveling in and out of time zones and too many sleepless nights, I found myself suffering from chronic fatigue to the point where I was unable to function or be productive.
+I was so paralyzed by exhaustion that I had no social life since I had no time or energy to socialize with my friends, I would go months without communicating with my family, simply because I had no energy to do so, and my health was suffering tremendously.
 I had lost my passion and no longer had the desire to continue with the job I once loved so much.

 To make matters worse, the company I had loved and known so well, was changing drastically.
 So drastic infact, that it felt as though I was working for a completely different company.
 But it gets worse!
 We were all being made to work longer shifts, sometimes up to 20 hours at a time, with less resources.
 And guess what……my salary remained the same!

-So, there I was, with declining health, no quality of life whatsoever and too little savings to get myself out of it.
-I was in a state of exhaustion, confusion, frustration and regret, and I had no idea how to get myself out of it.
-I searched and searched for months to try and find jobs on the side so that I could supplement my salary, save some more and hopefully have the chance to go home.
-Months of searching was fruitless, and I became even more exhausted, confused and frustrated.
+So, there I was, with declining health, no quality of life whatsoever, and too little savings to get myself out of it.
+I was in a state of exhaustion, confusion, frustration, and regret, and I had no idea how to change my circumstances.
+I searched and searched for months to try and find jobs on the side so that I could supplement my salary, save some more, and hopefully have the chance to go home.
+Months of searching was fruitless, and I became even more exhausted, confused, and frustrated.

-And that is how I found myself here today.
+And that is how I found myself here today, a blogger and entrepreneur.

-So I ask you……do you want a change?
-Are you in a state of perpetual exhaustion, frustration, confusion and fear, just like i was?
+So I ask you……do you feel the need for a big change?
+Are you in a state of perpetual exhaustion, frustration, confusion, and fear, just like I was?
 What will it take for you to take action, gain control?

-If you’re tired of trying and failing, being tied down to the same job, situation, country, financial limitations, and just not getting the freedom that you want……..let’s dig a little deeper and start exploring.
+If you’re tired of trying and failing, being tied down to the same job, situation, country, financial limitations, and just not getting the freedom that you so badly desire……..let’s dig a little deeper and start exploring.